 A good way to avoid this nightmare scenario is working out what mileage you’ll be covering on the road and being honest from the outset.
 By calculating how many miles you’ll cover, when it’s time to compare your car insurance you’ll receive accurate quotes and you won’t need to worry about any unexpected increases further down the road.

-A telematics box will send all kinds of information about your driving to your insurer.
+A telematics box will send all kinds of information about your driving to your insurance provider.
 This will include your average speed, how you manoeuvre around corners and how often you drive above the speed limit.
-If your insurer feels your driving is reckless, then your policy could be at risk of cancellation.
+If your insurance provider feels your driving is reckless, then your policy could be at risk of cancellation.

 For most of us, having a telematics device constantly monitoring our driving is a great reason to drive sensibly and within the speed limit.
 If you’re confident your driving is at a safe standard and you rarely, if ever, exceed the speed restrictions, then you’re the ideal candidate for a black box and precisely the type of the driver the devices were invented for.

-On the other hand, if you’re someone who drives erratically and struggles to maintain a legal speed then a black box is probably a big no-no!
+On the other hand, if you’re someone who drives erratically and struggles to maintain a legal speed then you may prefer to have a car insurance policy without a black box

 Whether or not a black box is the right choice for you, be sure to compare car insurance policies for the best deals and most competitive prices on the market.